 If a piece of this fatty material breaks off, a blood clot forms to try and repair the damage to the artery wall.
 This blood clot can block your coronary artery, causing part of your heart muscle to be starved of blood and oxygen.
 This is a heart attack.

-The test involves putting small sticky patches called electrodes on your arms, legs and chest.
-These are connected by wires to a machine which records the electrical impulses in your heart that make it pump.
-The paramedics may be able to diagnose if you’re having a heart attack from the specific changes that are seen on your ECG results.
+The test involves putting small sticky patches called electrodes on your arms, legs and chest that measure the electrical impulses in your heart.
+The paramedics may be able to diagnose if you’re possibly having a heart attack from changes that are seen on your ECG.

 Early treatment to get the blood flowing to the damaged part of your heart muscle again can save your life and limit the amount of permanent damage to your heart muscle.

-Many people who have a heart attack need to have emergency treatment to unblock the coronary artery.
+Many people who have a heart attack need to have emergency treatment to restore blood flow the coronary artery.

 - you might have a treatment called primary angioplasty, which is a procedure to re-open the blocked coronary artery and usually involves inserting one or more stents to help keep the narrowed artery open

-- you also might have thrombolysis, which means giving you a ‘clot-busting’ medicine to dissolve the blood clot that is blocking the coronary artery.
+- you also might have thrombolysis, which means giving you a ‘clot-busting’ medicine to dissolve the blood clot that is blocking the coronary artery